 The effect of paragraph 106 (1) (a) of the Act is that a methodology determination must be expressed to apply to a specific kind of offsets project.
-This section of the Methodology Determination explains that the instrument applies to certain types of landfill legacy emissions avoidance projects, namely, projects transitioning from the New South Wales Government's Greenhouse Gas Reduction Scheme and the Australian Capital Territory Government's Greenhouse Gas Abatement Scheme (GGAS), projects transitioning from Greenhouse Friendly, and projects that involve the installation and use, on or after 1 July 2010, of a landfill gas extraction and combustion system, in the circumstances set out in Part 2 of the Methodology Determination.
+This section of the Methodology Determination explains that the instrument applies to certain types of landfill legacy emissions avoidance projects, namely, projects that are transitioning from the Cities for Climate Protection program; involve installing a new system between 1 July 2007 and 1 July 2010; or upgrade an existing landfill gas flaring or generation system, in the circumstances set out in Part 2 of the Methodology Determination.